APEGA Member Benefits workmark

 Why do professional associations choose to issue digital signatures to their members?

 Controlling the use of seals and protecting the public is an integral part of an association’s responsibilities.
 In paper form, this is accomplished by placing a seal that embeds the name, member number and designation as a member and is made official by hand-signing and dating the document.
 But how can associations securely seal official documents in a digital world where a seal can easily be replicated and copied from one document to another?
-Associations that offer digital signatures choose to control use of seals in a digital world to ensure that only members in good standing can sign official documents.
+Associations that offer digital signatures choose to control use of seals in a digital world to ensure that only licensed members can sign official documents.
 It also allows clients and government agencies to instantly verify that the document has been signed by a professional with the authority to do so.

 Can someone continue to use a digital signature after it is revoked?

 A digital signature belongs to an individual and can only be used by that person.
 However, in most cases, the signature is issued by the association or an employer and not directly to an individual.
-Thus, a digital signature can be revoked by the association if a member is not in good standing, or by the employer if the employee has left the company.
+Thus, a digital signature can be revoked by the association if a member is not licensed, or by the employer if the employee has left the company.
 Once it has been determined that a person no longer has the authority to use their signature, the revocation is instant, and the digital signature is no longer operational.

 Why are Notarius digital signatures trusted and recognized by government agencies?